Are You Afraid of the Dark?: Other media

-A music video with the horror-themed dance song “Feel the Fear” was aired on Nickelodeon and included as a bonus feature on VHS tapes.
+A music video with the horror-themed dance song "Feel the Fear" was aired on Nickelodeon and included as a bonus feature on VHS tapes.
 The television series also spawned multiple licensed products.
 A PC game based on the show titled Are You Afraid of the Dark?
 The Tale of Orpheo's Curse was released in 1994.
 A board game titled Are You Afraid of the Dark?: The Game was also released.
-They also released a series of audio cassettes entitled Are You Afraid of the Dark?: More Tales From The Midnight Society which were narrated and voiced by actors from the show who reprised their respective characters.
-Perhaps the most prominent of products from the franchise's merchandising was a series of books written by various authors between 1995 and 1998.
+They also released a series of audio cassettes entitled Are You Afraid of the Dark?: More Tales from the Midnight Society, which were narrated and voiced by actors from the show who reprised their respective characters.
+Perhaps the most prominent of products from the franchise's merchandising was a series of books written by various authors between 1995 and 1999.

 On November 13, 2017, it was announced that a film adaptation of the series was in the works at Paramount Players.
 It writer Gary Dauberman was set to write the screenplay with Matt Kaplan producing and D.J.
 Caruso directing.
 The film was scheduled to be released on October 4, 2019.
 However, on February 27, 2019, Paramount removed the film from their schedule.

+On November 16, 2022, a series of novels and graphic novels were announced in a partnership between Abrams Children's Books and Paramount.
+The first middle grade novel, titled The Tale of the Gravemother and written by Rin Chupeco, was released on June 27, 2023.
+Horror novelist Danielle Valentine is signed on to write book two.
+The first graphic novel in the series, titled The Witch's Wings and Other Terrifying Tales, written by Tehlor Kay Mejia and illustrated by Justin Hernandez, Alexis Hernandez, Junyi Wu, and Kaylee Rowena, was released on October 3, 2023.

+On August 24, 2023, an official podcast was announced in a partnership between Audible and Nickelodeon.
+The podcast, titled Are You Afraid of The Dark?
+The Official Podcast, was released on September 28, 2023.